odea-project/qAlgorithms/test/report.md

 This function takes a bin, sorts it by the scan number of its datapoints and splits it if the difference in scans exceeds a given number. @todo reasoning for maxdist = 7 After splitting the bin, only subsets with more than five elements are returned as bins to the container for open bins.
-If a bin was not split, it can be considered complete
+If a bin was not split, it can be considered complete and is closed.
+Closed bins are added to a separate container.

 ## Evaluation